-The sumo squat also helps open up the pelvic area, the hips, and the lower back.
+The sumo squat helps open up the pelvic area, the hips, and the lower back.

-- Push your hips out, bend your knees, and lower your body until your thighs are parallel to the floor.
+- Bend your knees, and lower your body until your thighs are parallel to the floor.
 Make sure your knees don’t roll and align over the center of your feet.

 - Keep breathing and hold this pose for about 20-30 seconds.